What does a Mental Health Professional do?

 - Conduct individual, family, and group therapy sessions.

-- Assess clients' mental health needs and develop appropriate treatment plans.
+- Assess clients' mental health needs and develop treatment plans.

-- Provide crisis intervention and support to clients in need.
+- Provide crisis intervention and support to clients in distress.

 - Collaborate with other healthcare professionals to coordinate care.